flov/questionaire/README.md

 ### Outlining the architecture of the react app

-First I will develop the react/redux app that will then be coupled with a backend written with fastify and mongodb
+A react/redux app that is coupled with a backend API written with fastify and mongodb.
+The api is documented with swagger.

-As described in the challenge those should be:
+As described in the challenge a client should be able to create:
-Images, Videos, Text, Multiple-choice questions, Subjective Questions The screen will be divided into two columns on the left there will be a menu to display the components that are available for the therapist and on the right the intervention that has been created by clicking on the components on the left.
+Images, Videos, Text, Multiple-choice questions, Subjective Questions for clients.

+The screen is divided into two columns on the left there will be a menu to display the components that are available for the therapist and on the right the intervention that has been created by clicking on the components on the left.